cloudqubes/ootc-documentation/source/adminguide/templates.rst

       -  If the OS Type of the ISO is not listed or if the ISO is not bootable, choose Other.

-      -  (XenServer only) If you want to boot from this ISO in PV mode, choose Other PV (32-bit) or Other PV (64-bit)

-      -  (KVM only) If you choose an OS that is PV-enabled, the VMs created from this ISO will have a SCSI (virtio) root disk.
-If the OS is not PV-enabled, the VMs will have an IDE root disk.
-         The PV-enabled types are:

-         -  Fedora 13

-         -  Fedora 12

-         -  Fedora 11

-         -  Fedora 10

-         -  Fedora 9

-         -  Other PV

-         -  Debian GNU/Linux

-         -  CentOS 5.3

-         -  CentOS 5.4

-         -  CentOS 5.5

-         -  Red Hat Enterprise Linux 5.3

-         -  Red Hat Enterprise Linux 5.4

-         -  Red Hat Enterprise Linux 5.5

-         -  Red Hat Enterprise Linux 6

       .. note::
          It is not recommended to choose an older version of the OS than